As someone with a busy schedule, I never set aside time to lose weight.

 Here’s my challenge to you: Pick out one suggestion I mentioned and add it to your life (I recommend mindful eating).
 Once you’ve integrated the change in your life, add another.

 You won’t see instant results, but I promise you will see them.
-If you need help making small changes, send me a message and I’ll help you.
+If you need help making small changes, send me a message to schedule your nutrition consultation with me.